Skip to content

 The microphone records ambient sound overnight

 Your iPhone's microphone captures the soundscape in your room.
-The audio exists only in the device's working memory while Core ML processes it — frame by frame — into classifications.
+The audio exists only in the device's working memory while the on-device model processes it — frame by frame — into classifications.

-Apple's Core ML framework runs Snollo's audio classification model on the iPhone's Neural Engine.
+Snollo's audio classifier runs on your iPhone, on Apple's machine-learning hardware.
 Every few seconds, it labels what it heard — silence, snoring, breathing, coughing, talking — with a confidence score.
 The raw audio is then discarded.

 Short clips of detected events are saved